AnharHussainMiah/grind/README.md

 ### 8. Running Tests

-Assuming you have written your test classes _(and have included the Junit dependency)_, to run a specific test or tests simply invoke :
+Assuming you have written your test classes _(and have included the Junit dependency)_, to run a specific test or tests simply invoke:

 ```shell
 # run a single test